Mark Eaton: College

-Later years
+Post-playing career

 After his retirement, Eaton worked for KJZZ-TV in Salt Lake City, providing color commentary and analysis for television broadcasts of Utah Jazz and University of Utah basketball games.
 He also hosted a radio talk show before Jazz games.

 Eaton was a partner in Salt Lake City-area restaurants Tuscany and Franck's.

 He was a president/board member of the National Basketball Retired Players Association (NBRPA) from 1997 to 2007.
 He was also a founder and chairman of the Mark Eaton Standing Tall for Youth organization, which provided sports and outdoor activities for at-risk children in Utah.
 He was also a motivational speaker, and published the book The Four Commitments of a Winning Team.

 In the 2013 NBA Slam Dunk Contest, Jazz player Jeremy Evans jumped over a seated Eaton to dunk the ball.
 In later years, Eaton became a mentor to Jazz center Rudy Gobert, who joined him as the only other player in the franchise's history to be named defensive player of the year.

 Personal life

-Eaton married in 1980 to his first wife, Marci, a registered nurse who trained in Los Angeles.
-She worked as a nurse in Santa Monica to support him while he was going to college.
-They had two sons, Nicolas and Douglas.
+Eaton married his first wife, Marci, in 1980.
+A registered nurse who trained in Los Angeles, she worked as a nurse in Santa Monica to support him while he was attending college.
+The Eatons had two sons, Nicolas and Douglas.

 While living in Utah in Jeremy Ranch in the 1980s, Eaton ordered a mountain bike suitable for his body frame, and he biked a number of the region's first mountain bike trails.
 Around 2016, he began riding a custom French-built road bike for tall cyclists, which came outfitted with 36 in wheels.

 On May 28, 2021, Eaton biked with a neighbor to lunch.
 A few hours after returning home, Eaton told his wife, Teri, that he was going for a short ride in the neighborhood.
 He died after a bicycle accident about a block from his home in Park City, Utah.
 He was found unresponsive by a passerby and was pronounced dead at the hospital.
 He was 64 years old.
+The sheriff said that there were no witnesses to the incident nor any indication that a vehicle was involved.